Carrots & Cookies

 Why You'll Love this Recipe

-• Easy Recipe Just put all of the ingredients in a blender and blend!
-While you don't need a high-speed blender, I do recommend using one in order to get the creamiest consistency.
+• Easy Recipe This is an easy recipe made with simple ingredients.
+Just put all of the ingredients in a blender and blend!
+While you don't need a high speed blender, I do recommend using one in order to get the creamiest consistency.

 • Contains 9 grams of high-quality protein This is saying something for a smoothie made without protein powder.